What is Integrated Care?

-Primary care is the first point of contact for most people and is delivered by a wide range of independent contractors, which include GPs, dentists, pharmacists, optometrists, and nurse practitioners as well as NHS walk-in centres and the NHS 111 telephone service.
-Primary health care includes the basic health care services that people can access.
+Integrated Care is the first point of contact for most people and is delivered by a wide range of independent contractors, which include GPs, dentists, pharmacists, optometrists, and nurse practitioners as well as NHS walk-in centres and the NHS 111 telephone service.
+Integrated Care includes the basic health care services that people can access.

 Are you a candidate seeking locum or permanent employment?
 Or a service looking for additional staff.
 If so, we can help.